Annecy vs Lucerne: Which Alpine Lake Town Is Better?

 €72-100 (Pilatus)

 Winner: Annecy.
-It's roughly 40-50% cheaper across the board.
+Roughly 40-50% cheaper across the board.
 Switzerland is expensive even by Swiss standards.

 Getting There

 Lucerne: Zurich Airport (1 hour by train), direct trains from most Swiss cities.
-The station is right at the lakefront.
+The station sits right at the lakefront.

 Winner: Lucerne has slightly better transport connections within Europe.
-Annecy is better for anyone flying into Geneva.
+Annecy wins for anyone flying into Geneva.

 Crowds

-Annecy: The old town gets packed in July-August, especially during the animated film festival.
-But the lake beaches and cycling path absorb crowds well.
+Annecy: The old town packs in during July-August, especially around the animated film festival.
+But the lake beaches and cycling path absorb the crowds well.

 Winner: Annecy.
 More space to spread out, fewer large tour groups.